drewhart/geonomics_docs/sphinx_dir/docs.rst

 applied research.

 Geonomics is written in Python, a full-fledged scripting language that is relatively easy to learn (and fun!).
-So it can be pretty quick for a new user to get up to speed and start doing useful work.
+In Python, it can be pretty quick for a new user to get up to speed and start doing useful work.
 For work with Geonomics, this turnaround time should be even quicker.
 Geonomics aims to require minimal Python knowledge (yet maintain high extensibility for interested, expert users).
 Essentially, anyone should be able to build their